-She worked in exile for the African National Congress from 1970 before returning to South Africa in 1990.
+Gill Marcus worked in exile for the African National Congress from 1970 before returning to South Africa in 1990.
 In 1994 she was elected to the South African Parliament.
 In 1996 she was appointed as the Deputy Minister of Finance and from 1999-2004 was the Deputy Governor of the Reserve Bank.
+She was Governor of the South African Reserve Bank from 2009-2014.

 Ms Marcus was the non-executive chair of the Absa Group from 2007-2009 and has been a non-executive director of Gold Fields Ltd and Bidvest.
 She has acted as chair of a number of South African regulatory bodies.

 From 2018 to 2019, she was appointed to the Judicial Commission of Inquiry into allegations of impropriety at the Public Investment Corporation.